 Planet-friendly shopping has become the need of the hour.
 With sustainable fashion, reusable products, and organic shopping taking the main-stage, it has become equally important for the consumer to contribute in order to save the planet.
 To reduce the carbon footprint, more and more consumers in U.A.E are demanding cuts in product packaging, opting in-store pickups to reduce the carbon emission, logistics demand, and recycling of products.

 Safe and Secure Transactions

 One of the key reasons that hold back UAE consumers from shopping online is data theft and online fraud.
-The insecurity of their bank details, personal addresses and official IDs being displayed on an unsecured platform came as worrying signs but slowly they became aware of secured transactions, payment gateways, and data encryption platforms offered by e-commerce websites.
+The insecurity of their bank details, personal addresses and official IDs being displayed on an unsecured platform came as worrying signs.
+However, slowly they became aware of payment gateways, data, and message encryption applications like skyecc leveraged by e-commerce companies that enable safe transactions.
 The trust slowly started to build among consumers and online shopping picked pace.